balmjs/balmjs.github.io/docs/v2/advanced/mpa.md

 ```
 project
 ├─┬ src
+│ ├─┬ fonts
+│ │ ├── ...
+│ │ └── custom-regular.woff
+│ ├─┬ images
+│ │ ├── ...
+│ │ └── logo.png
 │ ├─┬ styles
 │ │ ├── ...
 │ │ ├── _main.scss
 │ │ ├── admin.scss
 │ │ └── login.scss
 │ ├─┬ scripts
+│ │ ├─┬ assets
+│ │ │ ├── ...
+│ │ │ └── avatar.png
 │ │ ├── ...
 │ │ ├── admin.js
 │ │ └── login.js
 │ ├── ...
 │ ├── admin.html
 │ └── login.html
+├── .browserslistrc
+├── babel.config.js
+├── gulpfile.js
+├── package.json
 └── ...
 ```

+:warning: **Tips:**

+- The images used in CSS are recommended to be placed in the `src/images` folder.
+- The images used in JS are recommended to be placed in the `src/scripts/assets` folder.

 ## 1. HTML